The Galápagos Islands

 Yellow Fever: Certification of yellow fever vaccination is not required unless you are entering Ecuador from a country where yellow fever is present (check with your local public health agency or the Centers for Disease Control for this list); if you are entering Ecuador from the US, this is not required.
 The CDC, however, is currently recommending yellow fever vaccination for travelers to Ecuador who plan to be outside of urban areas.

-Sea Sickness: If you are susceptible to sea sickness or do not know if you are, please bring an ample supply of dramamine, bonine (both over-the-counter), scopolamine patches, or Phenergan (both prescription), and be prepared to take them as we depart Quito on our flight to the Galápagos.
+Sea Sickness: If you are susceptible to sea sickness or do not know if you are, please bring an ample supply of Dramamine, bonine (both over-the-counter), scopolamine patches, or Phenergan (both prescription), and be prepared to take them as we depart Quito on our flight to the Galápagos.

 Smoking: Smoking is prohibited in the vehicles or when the group is gathered for meals, checklists, etc. If you are sharing a room with a nonsmoker, please do not smoke in the room.
 If you smoke in the field, do so well away and downwind from the group.
-If any location where the group is gathered has a stricter policy than the WINGS policy, that stricter policy will prevail.
+If any location where the group is gathered has a stricter policy than the WINGS policy, the stricter policy will prevail.

 Insects are generally not a problem.
 Ticks are very occasionally encountered in the Galápagos.
 We recommend using insect repellents with a high concentration of DEET.
 Newer products containing tick- and chigger-repelling chemicals are particularly effective.
 Camping supply stores sell such a product containing permethrin 0.5%, which can be applied directly to your clothing.
 This non-staining, odorless chemical is nontoxic to humans and protective on clothing through several launderings.

 November in the Galápagos is the end of the dry season, but rain is always very unpredictable in the Galápagos, and the El Niño/Southern Oscillation phenomenon has a strong effect here.
-It can at times be surprisingly cool, with daytime highs over the ocean around 70-75°F, and in the more sheltered lowlands of the islands no higher than the low 80’s°F. The highlands are usually in the low- to mid-60’s and can be characterized by a constant mist or drizzle (garúa).
+It can at times be surprisingly cool, with daytime highs over the ocean around 70-75°F, and in the more sheltered lowlands of the islands no higher than the low 80’s°F. The highlands are usually in the low- to mid-60s and can be characterized by a constant mist or drizzle (garúa).
 A durable rain poncho or lightweight rain jacket/windbreaker is highly recommended for our two excursions into the island interiors.
 Nonetheless, in these equatorial latitudes, participants should always arm themselves with sunscreen.

 ACCOMMODATION: All of our accommodations on this tour have private bathroom facilities and electricity; all are clean and comfortable.
 Please give us a call if you have specific questions about the accommodations on the tour.
 To review our cruise vessel, the Nemo III, please see here.

-FOOD: The meals on our yacht are prepared by a trained chef and crew and are top notch.
+FOOD: The meals on our yacht are prepared by a trained chef and crew and are top-notch.
 Vegetables and a meat or fish dish are served at lunch and dinner.
 Buffet breakfasts have many options, including cereal, fresh fruit, eggs, and bacon.

 Bottled Water: Bottled and filtered water is available at all our lodges and on the boat.

-WINGS tours are all-inclusive and no refunds can be issued for any missed tour meals.
+WINGS tours are all-inclusive, and no refunds can be issued for any missed tour meals.

 Last updated Jan 18, 2023